babakrahimi/babakrahimi/README.md

 ### Currently exploring

-- AI-assisted developer workflows (Claude Code, Cursor)
+- AI-enhanced product experiences in React
-- Patterns for AI-enhanced product experiences in React
+- Patterns for integrating LLMs into real-world UIs
 - Microfrontend architectures for multi-team setups

 ---